 A population census is a snapshot of a country at a particular moment in time.
 Namibia’s census will be held in August 2023.
-Census night is the 27th of August 2022.
 The data we are collecting will tell us how many people live in the country, their gender, age, living conditions, access to basic services etc. Census counts every person (including babies, old aged, and persons with disabilities) found within the boundary of Namibia, including those that may not registered with ministry of Home Affairs yet, the migrants as they are using goods and services provided by GRN

 - Who organizes Census?